gebriish/wordle-solver/README.md

 ### How to use
 - type your own input into the input field, or click one of the suggested guesses to select a word.
-- cycle through the color options by clicking the five buttons to batch the wordle color response.
+- cycle through the color options by clicking the five buttons to match the wordle color response.
 - Press okay, and continue the process.